FunctionADay/FunctionADay.github.io/index.md

 from the workspace.
 ```

-And unfortunately googling for that error code is rather unhelpful.
-So now you're stuck explaining, "well of course you shouldn't have named it the same as a function, what were you thinking?" but that makes you seem *kinda* like a dick.
+And while this isn't day-ending, now you're stuck explaining, "well of course you shouldn't have named it the same as a function, what were you thinking?" but that makes you seem *kinda* like a dick.
 Plus, even if you tell them this upfront, new users aren't going to have nearly the same level of encyclopedic knowledge of MATLAB function names to avoid.
 Fundamentally the problem with lowerCamelCase is that it necessitates lowercase first words and *many* of the functions new users to MATLAB will be encountering could (very reasonably) used as variable names. .
 So what's the solution?

 UpperCamelCase!
 Some will say well what about things like `VideoWriter` and then I would say "well what about things like `writeVideo`!!!

 My personal opinion is that if you teach UpperCamelCase to a new MATLAB user, by the time where they may encounter functions they can overwrite they will have already learned enough to debug their error.
+In practice we taught "start your variables with a capital letter so you *"know"* that you're not overlapping with a function."
+It's worked out OK so far!

 # Episode 2